 Pet insurance does not cover the following:

 Insuring your puppy:

 Pet insurance is important from the day you have met your puppy or your adopted dog.
-In the case of a puppy, usually the breeders provide puppy insurance for one month.
-This means that it is already covered for any conditions that may arise.
+In the case of a puppy, usually the breeders will provide puppy insurance for one month.
+This means that there is already cover for any conditions that may arise.
 It is also important (and I’m sorry to have to be so blunt) as you are transporting the tiny creature home.
-God forbid something bad were to happen – if your puppy is not insured you will be responsible for any treatment or worse.
+God forbid something bad were to happen – if your puppy is not insured you will be responsible for any treatment, or worse.
 This will be a pre-existing condition and you will not be able to insure your puppy for this subsequently.
 I hate to speak about finances here but some conditions can be very very costly.
 It is a reason for people to abandon their puppies or dogs as they don’t realise how costly dog health care can be.